IkeSteoger/city-explorer/README.md

 This project requires `React` and `React-Bootstrap`.
 Also use of `Axios`.

 ## Change Log

+4/19/2023 - Added new calls to WeatherBit API and TheMovieDB API, which uses your search query to return results.

 4/17/2023 - Application now has working API calls to LocationIQ and displays Latitude & Longitude as well as a map preview for user.